Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 What Tests Are Included in the GACA Class 1 Medical Exam?

-GACA-approved AMEs (Aviation Medical Examiners) conduct comprehensive tests during the initial examination and periodic renewals.
-The test suite includes:
+GACA-approved AMEs (Aviation Medical Examiners) conduct comprehensive tests during both the initial examination and periodic renewals.

 General Medical Tests